richardjpope/bicycle-barometer/README.md

 Note: this code is a very scrappy minimum viable product, but I'm releaseing it early as there has been lots of interest.
 There is a long todo list on the github issue tracker for this repo, feel free to fork and get involved.

-[The instructions here are for a Nanode, hopefully someone will get it working for an Arduino + ethernet sheild and submit a pull request]
+The instructions here are for a Nanode, hopefully someone will get it working for an Arduino + ethernet sheild and submit a pull request.

+The code currently only works for UK weather and the London Tube system, Hopefully people will add wider coverage of transist systems and countries.

 The bicycle barometer consists of two parts: